1. Making up Metrics

 Finally, check for accuracy of the way the incoming data is tagged or coded.
 Chances are you need data in specific buckets – i.e. corporate, product, customer service etc. Most systems rely on some sort of algorithm to identify these subjects based on computer-automated selection.
 Check a random selection of items – at least 50 to see if they are correctly tagged and coded.

 If your vendor is providing sentiment or tonality, you will need to conduct a separate test to validate their coding.
 Select a sample of 50 items and have them read by an intern, or someone who didn’t have anything to do with “placing” the stories.
 Compare the results to the system.
 If you don’t find agreement in 80% of the items, you may have to adjust their algorithm.
 Make sure they can handle this level of customization, or you’ll be in trouble down the line.

 7. Not having a system in place to deal with the data when it comes in

 In today’s torrent of media, you will be surprised at just how many “alerts” you will get from your monitoring system.
 So many in fact that the system will soon be like the boy who called wolf too many times, and you will find yourself skipping over the emails.
-But the reason you have a monitoring system is to ensure that you aren’t the next Domino’s Pizza or Kenneth Cole – so you need a process to stay on top of them and send them along to the people who will need to handle them.
+But the reason you have a monitoring system is to ensure that you aren’t the subject of the next media crisis.
+You need a process to stay on top of them and send them along to the people who will need to handle them.
 Do NOT foist that task on to your summer intern – you need to identify your own internal Olivia Pope who has the judgment and background to know how and when to respond.